Get a Demo

 XDR Security with Cynet All-in-one Security Platform

-Cynet All-in-One is the world’s first Autonomous Breach Protection platform that natively integrates the endpoint, network and user attack prevention & detection of XDR with the automated investigation and remediation capabilities of SOAR, backed by a 24/7 world-class MDR service.
-End to end, fully automated breach protection is now within reach of any organization, regardless of security team size and skill level.
+Cynet All-in-One is the world’s first Autonomous Breach Protection platform that natively integrates the endpoint, network, and user attack prevention & detection of XDR with the automated investigation and remediation capabilities of SOAR, backed by a 24/7 world-class MDR service.
+End-to-end, fully automated breach protection is now within reach of any organization, regardless of security team size and skill level.

-Get a free trial of Cynet and experience the world’s only integrated XDR, SOAR and MDR solution.
+Get a free trial of Cynet and experience the world’s only integrated XDR, SOAR, and MDR solution.